MicrosoftDocs/azure-docs/articles/data-factory/ci-cd-pattern-with-airflow.md

 It is considered a best practice to maintain a separate production environment to prevent every development feature from becoming publicly accessible.

-Once the Feature branch successfully merges with the Dev branch, you may create a pull request to the prod branch in order to make your newly merged feature public. triggers a PR pipeline.
+Once the Feature branch successfully merges with the Dev branch, you can create a pull request to the prod branch in order to make your newly merged feature public. triggers a PR pipeline.

-This pull request will trigger a PR pipeline that conducts rapid quality checks on the development branch, ensuring that all features have been integrated correctly and that there are no errors in the production environment.
+This pull request triggers the PR pipeline that conducts rapid quality checks on the development branch, ensuring that all features have been integrated correctly and that there are no errors in the production environment.

 ### Benefits of using CI/CD workflow in Managed Airflow